GCleuziou/code2aes2vec/README.md

-# code2ars2vec
+# code2aes2vec
-Python modules for program embeddings computation using the code2ars2vec method presented in [Cleuziou&Flouvat,2021].
+Python modules for program embeddings computation using the code2aes2vec method presented in [Cleuziou&Flouvat,2021].

 ### Functionalities :
-The code2ars2vec modules offer the following functionalities :
+The code2aes2vec modules offer the following functionalities :
 1. load a set of student programs from a (preformated) .json file as 'Attempt Dataset'
 2. load a set of exercises from a (preformated) .json file as 'Exercise Dataset'
-2. generate the ARS (Abstract Running Sequence) of a student program by analyzing program execution traces on a set of test cases
+2. generate the AES (Abstract Execution Sequence) of a student program by analyzing program execution traces on a set of test cases
-4. train an embedding model from a training dataset of ARS
+4. train an embedding model from a training dataset of AES
-5. infer embeddings of new ARS given a pre-trained model
+5. infer embeddings of new AES given a pre-trained model

 ### Processing example on the NewCaledonia_1014 dataset:
 Load the NewCaledonia_1014 (Attempt) dataset :